hintron/slurm-meson/meson/howto.md

 And that's it!

-# How to patch an existing Slurm installation with Git
+# How to patch an existing Slurm installation

 In GitHub, navigate to the meson19.05 branch: https://github.com/hintron/slurm-meson/commits/meson19.05